 - specialist one-to-one teaching assistants who support specific, emotionally vulnerable children;

 - a specially-trained Emotional Literacy Support Assistant (ELSA);

-- a professional counsellor, who runs one-to-one sessions with specific children;
+- a professional counsellor and Music therapist, who runs one-to-one sessions with specific children;

 - Forest School sessions for specific children run by our specially-trained teachers;